Understanding Cash Out: More Than Just Early Settlement

 Time-Based Cash Out Strategy

 Time remaining dramatically affects optimal decisions.
 Early cash outs rarely offer value due to high remaining variance.
 Late cash outs might offer excellent value as certainty increases.
-Consider these guidelines:
+Consider these guidelines:- 0-25% elapsed: Never cash out unless catastrophic events (red cards, injuries)

 - 25-50% elapsed: Consider only if offer exceeds 85% of potential payout